 The Results: Perfect Sous-Vide-Que Ribs

-After smoking for 30 minutes, both sections of ribs were sliced and served.
+After smoking, both sections of ribs were sliced and served.
 On texture/tenderness, I would easily score them 9s (the best possible score) in a Kansas City Barbeque Society contest.

-On flavor, the 24-hour water bath helped the dry rub to flavor the meat and the 45 minutes of smoke was just enough to put the ribs on par with those cooked exclusively on the smoker or grill.
+On flavor, adding the dry rub to the meat before smoking the meat ensured that it had that same spiced taste as those cooked exclusively on the smoker or grill.
 That’s because smoke sticks best to cool wet surfaces.
 As for the chilled and non-chilled sections of ribs, there was zero notable difference between the two.
 As such, it is fair to say that there is no downside to (properly) chilling foods after the water bath so that they can be finished at a later point in time.

 Finally, while these could easily be called “perfect ribs,” the time involved makes me hesitant to recommend this as a preferred method of preparation.
 If, however, you’re looking for a great way to cook ribs ahead for say a tailgate party or picnic, simply sous vide the ribs and chill them so they can be reheated on the grill for 45 minutes when you are ready to serve.